intel-unesp-mcp/eradsp-2018/README.md

 Execute the following activities on each server (KNL and Skylake):

-## 1.1.
+## 1.1. lscpu

 The utility lscpu shows information about the CPU architecture.
 Use this utility to obtain the number of cores and threads available on each node of Heterogeneous cluster.

 ```
 lscpu